foo123/LiteSeek/README.md

 # LiteSeek

-A lite fuzzy full-text search engine for PHP, JavaScript, Python
+A lite, fast and versatile **fuzzy full-text search engine** for PHP, JavaScript, Python

+in progress